Opencart-Webkul/opencart-console/README.md

-# Webkul Opencart Console Application
+# Webkul opencart console application

 ## Overview

-Webkul Opencart Console Application is used to automate the Opencart Installation, Module Creation, Clearing the cache files and Database Import/Export via Console commands.
+Webkul opencart console application is used to automate the opencart installation, module creation, clearing the cache files and database import/export via console commands.

-## Getting Started
+## Getting started

-Clone this proejct over the directory where your will keep your opencart root setup.
+Clone this proejct over the directory where you will keep your opencart root setup.

 ## Prerequisite

-Before using this app, you must have Opencart installed( Not for the OpenCart installer console) on your server and composer on your system.
-If composer is not installed on your system then run the following command-
+Before using this app, you must have opencart installed (not for the opencart installer console) on your server and composer on your system.
+If composer is not installed on your system then run the following commands-
 - Syntax:  curl -s http://getcomposer.org/installer | php
 - Syntax:  php composer.phar install
 - After successfully installation of composer, you will see "vendor" and "composer.phar" directory and file (PHP Archive).